-You can change the security model by writing to the 3.3.2 Secure Access Register on page 3-51.
-This enables Non-secure access to all registers except the 3.3.1 Control Override Register on page 3-50 and the 3.3.2 Secure Access Register on page 3-51.
+You can change the security model by writing to the Secure Access Register.
+This enables Non-secure access to all registers except the Control Override Register and the Secure Access Register.
 You can also make the PMU registers accessible to Secure requests only.